MarkMa-991104/Anisotropic_DM_entropy/README.md

 Outputs of the simulation were 101 snapshots correspond to the same simulation at 101 different times.

-This github repository contains the final snapshot (snapshot_099) as well as its halo informations, placed in the folder "Simulation_Used".
+This github repository only contains the final snapshot (snapshot_099) as well as its halo informations, placed in the folder "Simulation_Used".

 In order to run the codes (expect for "Time evolution.ipynb") in the folder "Codes-ipynb", one needs to download the contents inside the folder "Simulation_Used" and place them in the same directory with the codes.